rustunnel vs FRP — A Managed-Cloud frp Alternative Built in Rust

 LanguageRust (Tokio)Go

-ProtocolsHTTP, TCP, WebSocketTCP, UDP, HTTP, HTTPS
+ProtocolsHTTP, TCP, UDP, WebSocketTCP, UDP, HTTP, HTTPS

 Custom subdomainsYes (PAYG & self-host)Yes (vhost HTTP)